surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 ### Heap fragmentation

-To understand heap fragmentation, you should write your own memory manager in C. This is an exercize you usually have to deal with in your studies. malloc() manages a heap that it cuts into blocs.
+To understand heap fragmentation, you should write your own memory manager in C. This is an exercize you usually have to deal with in your studies.
+`malloc()` manages a heap that it cuts into blocs.
 When you free a bloc, you create a hole in the heap.
-As any bloc in the heap is managed into binary trees or linked lists, the more holes you create, the more CPU cycles will be needed for the next malloc() call to succeed.
-It also happens that a call to free() triggers a heap compacting algorithm, which is usually very CPU intensive as well.
+As any bloc in the heap is managed into binary trees or linked lists, the more holes you create, the more CPU cycles will be needed for the next `malloc()` call to succeed.
+It also happens that a call to `free()` triggers a heap compacting algorithm, which is usually very CPU intensive as well.
-Those are well known problems, and any "serious" software have dealed with them by creating a (usually very complex and big) layer over malloc/free couple, and the program asks for dynamic memory using this specific layer.
+Those are well known problems, and any "serious" software have dealed with them by creating a (usually very complex and big) layer over malloc/free duo, and the program asks for dynamic memory using this specific layer.

 > As an example, you may read the [Apache server's dynamic memory library](http://apr.apache.org/docs/apr/0.9/group__apr__pools.html).
 Big projects such as Firefox or MySQL have even more complex and exciting layers.